-More input for the design of the Blue Cloud system architecture was gathered from the Blue Cloud demonstrator teams, asking for their perspective concerning the input, output, and workflow processes that they envision for demonstrator Virtual Labs.
-These requirements were documented in D3.1 - Demonstrator general technical requirements.
+More input for the design of the Blue Cloud system architecture was gathered from the Blue Cloud demonstrator teams, asking for their perspective concerning the input, output, and workflow processes that they envisioned for demonstrator Virtual Labs.
+These requirements were documented in D3.1 - Demonstrator general technical requirements, which was released in M5.

-The Blue Cloud VRE will be primarily based upon the existing D4Science e-infrastructure, which already hosts multiple Virtual Labs and offers a variety of services, which can be adopted for the Blue Cloud, while new services might be specified and developed for full support of the Blue Cloud demonstrators.
-Further insights into the D4Science e-infrastructure, in particular from the perspective of how to configure Virtual Labs for deployment of the Blue Cloud demonstrators, were given as part of D3.2 - Demonstrator Implementation Guidelines.
+The Blue Cloud VRE was planned to be primarily based upon the existing D4Science e-infrastructure, which already hosted multiple Virtual Labs and offered a variety of services, which could be adopted for the Blue Cloud, while new services could be specified and developed for full support of the Blue Cloud demonstrators.
+Further insights into the D4Science e-infrastructure, in particular from the perspective of how to configure Virtual Labs for deployment of the Blue Cloud demonstrators, were given as part of D3.2 - Demonstrator Implementation Guidelines, which was released in M5.